roman-milk/roman-milk.github.io/a-summer-with-gina.md

+===

- ****** A Summer with Gina ****** bygeronimo_appleby© Impressions struck me, fleeting snapshots of clarity that will stay with me forever.
+Impressions struck me, fleeting snapshots of clarity that will stay with me forever.
 I took in the look on Gina's face; the sounds coming out of her; the reality of actually being inside her body.
 I felt the sun on my shoulders while sweat began to run down my back.

  With Gina's skin getting more and more slippery against my hands I had to constantly refresh my grip on her backside, her squirming around not helping the cause while Gina leaked my earlier deposit, her own desire mixing with that goo making our conjunction a greasy slide.